4 Vacation Destinations That Are Perfect for Family Reunions

 Golfing.
 Horseback riding.
 Amusement parks.
 Shopping.
 The easy availability of fine dining and family-friendly grub.
 And, of course, lots and lots of live music and shows, everything from country favorites such as the Charlie Daniels Band and Sara Evans to magicians, acrobats, religious reenactments and variety shows.

 No, your group certainly won’t get bored in Branson, and given the state’s central location, it’s a natural gathering place for at least three geographic regions.
 It doesn’t hurt either that venues such as the Welk Resort can handle large groups at the drop of a hat and that its rates are reasonable.

 Add in a 10,000-square-foot pool area, as well as a 2,300-seat on-site theater, and you have a site that can keep all ages entertained.
 Other resorts worth considering include the Grand Plaza Hotel, Grand Country Inn, and (for those who like roughing it a little) the Bar M Resort.

 Photo Credit: Getty Images

 Remember Katy Perry’s slightly raunchy 2010 hit “California Gurls”?
-That song cemented the idea that southern California is a place of palm trees, sun-kissed skin, sandy beaches, and itty-bitty bikinis.
-But travel two-and-a-half hours north of Los Angeles to the hamlet of Solvang and you’ll find and entirely different side of The Golden State.
+That song cemented the idea that Southern California is a place of palm trees, sun-kissed skin, sandy beaches, and itty-bitty bikinis.
+But travel 2.5 hours north of Los Angeles to the hamlet of Solvang and you’ll find and entirely different side of The Golden State.

 In addition to historic places of worship and local Danish sites, Solvang boasts lots of quirky boutiques, not to mention great wine and beer with some 20 tasting rooms serving up bottles from over 120 area vineyards.
 And speaking of the broader area, Solvang is perched right next to Los Padres National Forest, making it a great staging ground for bicycling and horseback rides.